raiden-network/spec/pathfinding_service.rst

 Routing feedback
 ================

-The PFS is interested in receiving feedback about the routes it proposed to Raiden clients.
-For that reason the routing feedback mechanism is used.
+In order to improve the calculated routes, the PFS requires feedback about the routes it provides to Raiden clients.
+For that reason the routing feedback mechanism is introduced.

-When a client requests a route from a PFS (see :ref:`pfs_api_paths`), the PFS also returns a *feedback token*.
-This token is a UUID in version 4.
+When a client requests a route from a PFS (see :ref:`pfs_api_paths`), the PFS returns a *feedback token* together with the number of routes requested.
+This feedback token is a UUID in version 4.
 The client stores it together with the payment id and then initiates the payment.
 Whenever a particular route fails or the payment succeeds by using a certain route, this feedback is given to the PFS.

 While the individual feedback cannot be trusted by the PFS, it can use general trends to improve it's routing algorithm, e.g. lowering the precedence or removing channels from the routing table when payments including them often fail.